 And how about the very unappealingly named “bean juice” to wash it down?
 Similar to soy milk, it’s made from mungo beans and served hot.
 Mmmm…delicious…?!

 The Thai’s are world-famous for their lunch and dinner dishes, with the likes of Thai green or red curries and Pad Thai being among the most popular and beloved eats in this country.
-But why is it in the weirdest breakfast?
+But why is it in the weirdest breakfasts?
 Well, you might be surprised (and overjoyed – depending on how much you love Thai food) to learn that breakfast doesn’t differ a great deal from the rest of the day.

 Arguably the most common purely breakfast food is a rice congee called chok mu sap.
 It’s sort of like a porridge style rice dish with pork and maybe a raw egg.
 It’s as close to a bowl of cereal as you’ll find in these parts!